Tollroad Chestnut

 (Castanea dentata)

-In 1787, the Maryland General Assembly authorized
+In 1787, the Maryland General Assembly authorized toll

-and York.
-One such road was today’s Md.
+such road was today’s Md.
 Rte.
-97. Just south of
+97. Just south of Silver Run, on Rte.
+97,

-owner, John Carty, did some remodeling, he replaced the original mantle
+remodeling, he replaced the original mantle over the hearth.
+Originally believed

-over the hearth.
-Originally believed to be red oak, this hand-hewn,
+to be red oak, this hand-hewn, soot-blackened, 5’ x 13” x 6”

-heart of a 75 year old American chestnut.
-Thus the wood of this tree
+beam was in fact the heart of a 75 year old American chestnut.
+Thus the wood

-dates to well before the American Revolution.
+of this tree dates to approximately 1718, well before the American Revolution.

 When the Europeans arrived in North America, one-fourth of the trees